parsimonhi/animCJK/README.md

 The svgsKana folder contains svg files corresponding to the Japanese "hiragana" (86 characters) and Japanese "katakana" (91 characters).
 As a result, svgsKana folder contains 177 characters.

-The svgsZhHans folder contains svg files corresponding to Chinese "commonly used hanzi" (7000 characters).
+The svgsZhHans folder contains svg files corresponding to Chinese "commonly used simplified hanzi" (7000 characters).
 This set includes the "HSK hanzi" (2663) and the "frequently used simplified hanzi" (3500 characters).
 38 characters of the "HSK hanzi" are not in the "frequently used simplified hanzi".

+The svgsZhHant folder contains svg files corresponding to Chinese "HSK 1 traditional hanzi" (197 characters).

-Note that some svg files are in both svgsJa and svgsZhHans.
+Note that some svg files are in several repositories.
 However, take care because characters are not always the same in Japanese and in Chinese even when they share the same unicode.
 For instance 勉 (21193.svg) in Japanese has not the same shape as 勉 (21193.svg) in Chinese.

 Take care of compatibility characters such as 勉 (64051.svg) that has in Japanese the same shape as 勉 (21193.svg) in Chinese, but has not the same unicode.